Anger and parents: what you need to know

 Recognising signs of anger

-It might feel as though you just explode with anger without warning, but your body actually gives you early signs of anger.
+Your body gives you early signs of anger.
 When you can recognise these signs, you can also take steps to stop your anger getting out of control.

 Early signs of anger include: